- 1 package (1/4 ounce) active dry yeast

 - 1/2 teaspoon vanilla extract

 - 1/2 cup chopped walnuts

-- In a large bowl, dissolve yeast in warm water.
-Add the milk, egg, sugar, shortening and salt; mix well.
+- Dissolve yeast in warm water.
+Add milk, egg, sugar, shortening and salt; mix well.
 Add flour; mix until smooth.
 Place in a greased bowl, turning once to grease top.
-Cover and refrigerate for at least 1 hour.
+Cover and refrigerate at least 1 hour.

-- Turn dough on a floured surface, roll dough to 1/4-in. thickness.
+- Turn dough onto a floured surface; roll to 1/4-in. thickness.
 Spread with 1 tablespoon softened butter.
 Fold corners to the middle and then fold in half.
 Wrap dough in waxed paper; chill for 30 minutes.
 Repeat rolling, buttering, folding and chilling steps twice.

-- Turn dough onto a floured surface, divide dough in half.
-On a floured surface, roll each into an 11-in. circle, 1/8 in. thick.
-Cut each circle into eight wedges; roll up from wide edge to tip of dough and pinch to seal.
-Place rolls, tip down, on greased baking sheets and curve to form crescent.
+- Turn dough onto a floured surface; roll into a 34x5-in. rectangle.
+Cut into 16 triangles; roll up each triangle from wide edge to tip and pinch to seal.
+Place rolls, tip down, on greased baking sheets and curve to form crescents.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Bake at 400° for 10 minutes or until lightly browned.
 For icing, combine sugar, milk, butter and extracts; spread over warm rolls.
 Sprinkle with nuts.
 Yield: 16 rolls.